-- We are big fans of dice rolling, so Elder Sign is the type of game we love to play.
+- My group loves dice rolling games, so Elder Sign is the type of game we love to play.
 Trying to complete the more difficult objectives with the help of the special dice can be a blast.
 When you finally do get through those rooms, you will have a tough time not screaming out “Wahooo!” with your teammates.

 - Elder Sign is also an excellent two-player game.
 In fact, it is one of our favorite co-op games for two players.
 The only thing you’re missing is that extra bit of cooperation; otherwise, it’s the same awesome game.